 I am currently in my first year at the Canadian Academy of Osteopathy in Hamilton where I’m learning about how the body acts as one unit.
 I’m learning more about how it’s interconnected and in more depth about how constrictions or lack of movements impact the body’s ability to function.

-Book Your Appointment with Robin Magder, Registered Massage Therapist here at this link.
+Book Your Appointment Online with Robin Magder, Registered Massage Therapist here at this link.